destaMo/Scrum-Notes/content/frontend/Frameworks and libs/react-native/01_level_1.md

 # Junior - level I

-This path include some of the requirements from original React lvl 1.
+This path includes some of the requirements from original React level 1.
 They are linked down here.

 ## Areas